08/03: owing to the strike called for Women's Day on 8th March, the Montjuïc Cable Car service might be affected. Sorry for the inconvenience.

 Your app for discovering the city from the heights with the Montjuïc Cable Car: journey, stops and most iconic places.
 A comfortable way to carry your tickets too!

-The current building is a replica of the pavilion that represented the progressive and democratic Germany of the Weimar Republic at the 1929 Barcelona International Exposition.
-The building was designed to host the official reception presided by King Alfonso XIII with the German authorities.
+The current building is a replica of the pavilion that represented progressive and democratic Germany during the Weimar Republic at the 1929 International Exposition in Barcelona.
+It was designed to host the official reception presided over by King Alfonso XIII alongside German authorities.

-The pavilion is in line with the German architect’s maxim of ‘less is more’.
-He sought to achieve a complete fusion of spaces and put an end to the rigidity of the differentiation between the inside and the outside.
-Built in glass, steel and various types of marble, the importance of the building lies in the ideal of modernity expressed by the arrangement of these materials: perfect symmetry, open spaces, the precision of distances and minimalism.
+The pavilion embodies the German architect’s motto “less is more.”
+It features a complete fusion of spaces, aiming to eliminate the rigidity between interior and exterior.
+Built with glass, steel, and various types of marble, the building’s significance lies in the modern ideal expressed through the arrangement of these materials: perfect symmetry, open spaces, precise distances, and minimalism.

-The effect is completed with the Georg Kolbe sculpture, "Morning", which is strategically located at one end of the pond.
-The pavilion is also home to the Barcelona chair, which Mies van der Rohe designed specifically for the occasion.
-Made in leather with a metallic profile, it has become one of the icons of modern design.
+The effect is enhanced by Georg Kolbe’s sculpture Alba, strategically placed at one end of the pond.
+Inside the pavilion, you can also see the Barcelona chair, designed by Mies van der Rohe himself for the Pavilion.
+Made of leather and metal, it has become an icon of modern design.

-• Did you know?
-The pavilion is considered to be one of the four canonical pieces of the modern architecture movement, along with the Bauhaus building by Walter Gropius, Villa Savoye by Le Corbusier and Fallingwater by Frank Lloyd Wright.
+• The pavilion is considered one of the four canonical works of modernist architecture, along with the Bauhaus building by Walter Gropius, Le Corbusier’s Villa Savoye, and Frank Lloyd Wright’s Fallingwater.